clean-code-craft-tcq-1/reimagined-design-patterns-Karthick-Yocto/README.md

-** Bridge Pattern:
+**2. Bridge Pattern:

           Bridge pattern used to spilt implementation into two part

 		1. Abstraction
 		2. Implementation

-          if i made any changes in abstraction layer, it won't effect in implementation layer. if i made any changes in implementation layer, it won't effect in abstraction layer.
           Abstraction and implementation to be developed independently

+  **Problem statement:

+	      if any changes in abstraction layer, it won't effect in implementation layer. if any changes in implementation layer, it won't effect in abstraction layer.